kwamelaryea/kwame-site/content/pages/index.md

     subtitle: Empowering Leading Brands to Shape the Future of Technology
     text: >
       Welcome to the new age of imagination, where innovation knows no bounds.
-      At Your Agency Name, we specialize in helping forward-thinking brands thrive in this AI-driven and blockchain-ready landscape.
+      At imaginEngine, we specialize in helping forward-thinking brands thrive in this AI-driven and blockchain-ready landscape.

       Our approach is simple: the limits are no longer defined by what you can